(No ratings)

 There are many benefits to robotic surgery, both for the patient and the surgeon.
 Robotic surgery allows for more precise movements and increased control during very delicate surgical procedures.
 This makes performing surgery accurately much easier for surgeons and reduces fatigue.
 The smaller 'hand' of the robot can enter the body via a much smaller opening, which reduces the risk of infection and scarring and leads to a faster recovery.
 The robotic hands also contain tiny moveable cameras among their tools, giving surgeons a much closer view of the procedure than would be possible with traditional surgery.

-Dr. Brenda Rebecca Ikwap, MD graduated from Howard University College of Medicine in 2019.
+Dr. Brenda R. Ikwap, MD graduated from Howard University College of Medicine.
 She completed residency at Oregon Health & Science University Affiliated Hospitals.
-She is certified by the General Surgery and has a state license in Oregon.
+She is certified by the Board Certification: General Surgery and has a state license in Oregon.

 Residency: Oregon Health & Science University Affiliated Hospitals